uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/workshop/README.md

 we will ask you to use the testing image instead, so that all learners can use the vinyl cutter.

+### Can I bring my own laptop?

+Yes!
+It can be used for:

+- All: using Inkscape to create images
+- Linux-only: using InkCut to communicate with the vinyl cutter

 ## For teachers

 ### Preparation